-When considering Vestas production facilities, the results show that the impacts of fuels, electricity and consumables contribute around 1% to 14% of all potential environmental impacts.
+When considering Vestas production facilities, the results show that the impacts of fuels and electricity contribute around 1% to 9% of all potential environmental impacts.
 This is similar in scale to previous LCA studies of Vestas turbines.
-The LCA is temporally representative of 2014; however a Vestas production data for 2012 is used in the LCA as this is the most representative of 2014 production due to the following reasons:
+The LCA is temporally representative of 2017.